 We cannot change terms we tell you are fixed, such as interest rates fixed for a set period.

 Any change we make will be reasonably proportionate to the impact of the underlying change on us.
 We won't make changes to cover the same cost twice.
-If we're making a change which will benefit you, we don't need to give you a reason for making that change.

 We explain below some particular changes we may have to make.